HELP CENTER

 Yes.
 For shipments to Australia with a total Customs Declared Value under A$1000, you must pay GST to Stackry before the shipment is sent, regardless of the carrier you use.

-A 10% GST applies to the combined value of:
+A 10% GST is charged based on the combined total of:

 - Actual shipping charges